 Section 2 introduces the data and presents preliminary evidence.
 Section 3 discusses the empirical strategy and contains the main estimation results.
 Section 4 presents detailed robustness checks.
-Section 5 decomposes the responses of trade flows along trade margins while section 6 examines the heterogeneity of the distance effect along several dimensions.
-Section 7 concludes and highlights the policy implications of this work.
+Section 5 decomposes the responses of trade flows along trade margins and examines the heterogeneity of the distance effect along several dimensions.
+Section 6 concludes and highlights the policy implications of this work.

-5 Levinsohn (1995, 1387-1388) stated that the effect of distance on trade patterns is not diminishing over time.
+6 Levinsohn (1995, 1387-1388) stated that the effect of distance on trade patterns is not diminishing over time.